what3words/w3w-swift-wrapper/README.md

 # Examples

-There are three examples in this package:
+There are four examples in this package:

 #### iOS SwiftUI:
 An iOS SwiftUI example using `autosuggest` is in this package at [Examples/AutoSuggest/AutoSuggest.xcodeproj](./Examples/AutoSuggest/AutoSuggest.xcodeproj)